 + Who are the sponsors of Azura Power?

 The founder, majority shareholder and lead sponsor of the Azura-Edo IPP is Azura Power Holdings, an investment holding company for IPPs in Africa.
 Azura Power is building a portfolio of IPPs across the African continent with a vision to generate electricity to millions of people.
-The other co-shareholders are AIIM, ARM and Aldwych International.
+The other co-shareholders of the company are ARM-Harith and Anergi Group.

 + What is the Azura-Edo IPP?

 The Azura-Edo IPP is a 461MW open cycle gas turbine power station and the first phase in a 1,500MW Independent Power Plant facility that is being developed near Benin City in Edo State, Nigeria.
 The plant is being executed in three phases; Phase 1 is now over with the construction completed eight months ahead of schedule in May 2018; Phase 2 will be the conversion into combined cycle with a capacity of between 670MW; and Phase 3 will be an extension to Phase 1 and 2.